Skip to content

 +

-The design token architecture proved that UX architecture can be fully decoupled from visual styling — three skins, one experience, one-hour rebranding
+The white-label token architecture proved that UX can be fully decoupled from visual styling — three lender brands, one experience, one-hour onboarding

 +